luyadev/luya/docs/guide/app-module-frontend.md

 #### CMS context

-When including a module into the CMS, the rendering of your module view file will automatically ignore the layout, otherwise you would have a mess with html as the CMS already wraps its cmslayout and afterwards also wraps the layout.
+When including a module into the CMS, the rendering of your module view file will automatically ignore the layout, otherwise you would have a mess with HTML as the CMS already wraps its CMS layout and afterwards also wraps the layout.
 But you may use the [frontend layouts](app-module-layouts.md) which allows you to use a sub layout for all the module controller views.

 ## Title and meta information